IndigoBlack/Flask-projects/README.md

-# online-store
+# Flask Projects
-An online store created using HTML/CSS, JavaScript and Flask
+A repository for my basic Flask project